sueszli/blog/choosing macos.md

 - a single package manager that is accepted by the entire community: brew

-- the ability to test software on the safari browser and ios simulator
+- the ability to test software on the safari browser and ios emulator